errorbyme/Password-generate-prj/Readme.md

-# This is a password generate prj
+# This is a password generator prj